Read Smith’s UPDATED plans as of August 5, 2020,

 To mitigate the spread of COVID-19 on the Smith campus, the college is enacting health and safety policies that align with guidance from local, state and federal public health authorities as well as the American College Health Association.

 - Students, staff and faculty are required to wear a well-fitted face mask or approved face covering, covering nose and mouth, at all times while on Smith’s campus (with the exception of when alone in private offices or, for students, in individual rooms).
+Masks with exhalation / one-way valves and clear face shields are not approved face coverings.

 - No off-campus visitors or guests will be permitted in college buildings, including in student housing.